Slapshot (band): Return to hardcore sound/mini hiatus, 16 Valve Hate and Olde Tyme Hardcore (1995-1999)

-Greatest Hits, Slashes and Crosschecks, Digital Warfare and Tear it Down (2001-2008)
+Greatest Hits, Slashes and Crosschecks, Digital Warfare and Tear it Down (2001–2008)

-In 2001, Slapshot issued a new album entitled Greatest Hits, Slashes and Crosschecks (King Fisher/Century Media) featuring re-recorded and re-mastered versions of classic Slapshot songs along with two brand new recordings.
-Its the only recordings of the band with David Link on bass and was the last recorded material with Mike Bowser on guitar.
+In 2001, Slapshot released a new album entitled Greatest Hits, Slashes and Crosschecks released via King Fisher and Century Media.
+The album featured re-recorded and re-mastered versions of classic songs along with two brand new recordings.
+This would be the last album to feature Mike Bowser on guitar and the only recorded material with David Link on bass.

-In 2002, the band went on another Europe tour, featuring the return of Chris Lauria.
-Later that same year, Slapshot played a 15-minute surprise set at The Hideaway in Cambridge, MA as part of a bill alongside Poison Idea, Kill Your Idols, Thumbs Up! and others.
-The overall reaction to the short set resulted in a full show being booked at The Hideaway for October 13, 2002.
-However, the club was forced to close just days before the show was scheduled to happen.
-On October 26, 2002, Slapshot was finally able to play a full set in the US for the first time in over 5 years.
-The show was the "6th annual Back to School Jam" in Framingham, MA and also featured Blood for Blood, Converge, Reach The Sky, Panic, No Warning, Some Kind of Hate and a rare set by Stars & Stripes.
+In 2002, the band went on another European tour, featuring the return of Chris Lauria.
+Later that same year, Slapshot played a 15-minute surprise set at The Hideaway in Cambridge, Massachusetts as part of a show alongside Poison Idea, Kill Your Idols, Thumbs Up! and others.
+Despite being a short set, it resulted in the band having a full show booked at The Hideaway for October 13, 2002.
+However, the club closed days before the show was scheduled to take place.
+13 days later on October 26, 2002, they played at the "6th annual Back to School Jam" in Framingham, Massachusetts.
+The event also featured Blood for Blood, Converge, Reach The Sky, Panic, No Warning, Some Kind of Hate and a set by Kelly’s other band, Stars & Stripes.
+The event marked the first show Slapshot played in the US in over five years.